letovesnoi/machine-learning/projects/capstone/capstone_report.md

 The model have exceeded all my expectations.
 The results are much better than the results obtained by the random model and, moreover, are close to 1. **AUC** is equal to **0.97** (True negative = 614, **False positive = 24**, **False negative = 9**, True positive = 543).

 ### Justification
 Final CNN solution gets 33 errors on 1190 spectra test set comparing with benchmark model that gets 552 errors.
-SVC has close to CNN results however lying more times (40 errors) on this test set.
-So the final results found **stronger than the benchmark**, outperforms other models and significant enough to have **solved the problem** since AUC showed on plot below is very close to ideal.
+SVC shows results close to CNN however lying more times (40 errors) on this test set.
+So the final results found are **stronger than the benchmark**, outperform other models and significant enough to **solve the problem** since AUC shown on the plot below is very close to ideal.

 ![alt text](ROC_10000.png)

-**Fig. 7.** **ROC curves** and **AUC** demonstrate the performance of three models: **dummy** classifier (Benchmark random model), chosen **CNN** and **SVC** (clustering failed).
-CNN gets the best results but comparable with SVC.
+**Fig. 7.** **ROC curves** and **AUC** demonstrate the performance of three models: **dummy** classifier (Benchmark random model), chosen **CNN** and **SVC** (clustering classification didn't give any significant results).
+CNN gets the best results but is comparable with SVC.

 ![alt text](prediction_10000.png)
-**Fig. 8.** Discretized spectra, **predicted** type of the compound structure (cyclic or linear) corresponding to them and the **true** type on brackets.
+**Fig. 8.** Discretized spectra, **predicted** type of the compound structure (cyclic or linear) corresponding to them and the **true** type in brackets.
 Green labels mean true prediction, red where the model made a mistake.

 ## V. Conclusion

 ### Free-Form Visualization
-The size of intensity vector significantly affects the results.
-Increasing the number of recognized peaks in input spectra improves all models.
-Except random of course, it has *AUC* equal 0.5.
-For intervals number more than 5 000 (10 000 and 50 000) CNN and SVC *AUC* match and equal 0.97 and 0.98 respectively.
-For large steps (from 100 to 5000 intervals) CNN outperforms SVC (0.96 vs 0.81, 0.97 vs 0.81 *AUCs* and 0.96 vs 0.92, 0.98 vs 0.96).
-So performances of both models have compared.
+The size of intensity vector affects the results of all models.
+Except random of course, it has *AUC* equal to 0.5.
+Increasing the number of recognized peaks in input spectra highly improves SVC and slightly improves CNN too.
+For small discretization steps (10 000 and 50 000 intervals) CNN and SVC *AUC* match and equal 0.97 and 0.98 respectively.
+For large discretization steps (from 100 to 5000 intervals) CNN outperforms SVC (*AUC* values are 0.96 vs 0.81, 0.97 vs 0.81, 0.96 vs 0.92 and 0.98 vs 0.96).
+So performances of both models are on a par with each other.
 CNN gets better results but on more thorough discretization SVC catches up with CNN.
 ![alt text](ROC_intervals.png)

-**Fig. 9.** ROC curves for different step size of input spectra discretization.
+**Fig. 9.** ROC curves for different step sizes of input spectra discretization.

 ### Reflection
 Initially I didn’t have any understanding of whether Machine learning can be used to predict type of unknown compound structure by its spectrum.
-I didn't know is it task difficult or not.
+I didn't know if it is difficult task or not.
 I didn't know how many intervals I need to use and how many layers, filters and etc. It's very interesting to get such good scores for this problem.
 I want to try to solve many different tasks using Machine learning and also I think that it's possible.

 ### Improvement
-The main improvement which I really want to implement concerns a benchmark model.
-Lets the benchmark model is **current DEREPLICATOR** results.
-After getting two groups of spectra by approved network I plan to run DEREPLICATOR for cyclic spectra against cyclic compounds and linear against linear separately.
+Next task I want to solve is to improve DEREPLICATOR results.
+Benchmark model is **current DEREPLICATOR**.
+After classifying spectra by obtained CNN I plan to run DEREPLICATOR for cyclic spectra only against cyclic compounds and separately for linear spectra only against linear compounds.
 And then compare FP and elapsed time for these results and for DEREPLICATOR on full set of spectra.
 A good result that relates to the domain of Natural products identification would be less elapsed time and less FP at the same time obtained by **target matching DEREPLICATOR** (cyclic spectra against cyclic compounds and linear against linear) than by current DEREPLICATOR pipeline.
-It will mean that the model correctly classify the spectra by their structures into two groups.
+It will also confirm that the model correctly classify the spectra by their structures into two groups.

-**AUC**, **precision**, **recall**, **F1 score** and **FP** as the primary metric are a good choice for evaluation metrics that can be used to quantify the performance of both the current DEREPLICATOR (in the sense of benchmark model) and the Target matching DEREPLICATOR.
+**AUC**, **precision**, **recall**, **F1 score** and **FP** are a good choice of evaluation metrics that can be used to quantify performance of both the current DEREPLICATOR (in the sense of benchmark model) and the target matching DEREPLICATOR.
 Here FP means that DEREPLICATOR got a structure that actually doesn't match input spectrum.